 Wondering where to stay in Seattle?
-Tucked between Puget Sound, Lake Washington, the Cascade and Olympic Mountains, the rainy city of Seattle has a lot to offer.
-With a famous music scene known for growing some of America’s most notable artists, world-famous structures like the Space Needle, and a thriving arts and culture trail there’s so much to do in Seattle that it’s difficult to know where to start.
+You must be so excited to visit Seattle, and that's why it's time to book your accommodation in the city.
+Tucked between Puget Sound, Lake Washington, the Cascade and Olympic Mountains, the epic city of Seattle has a lot to offer.
+With a famous music scene known for growing some of America’s most notable artists, world-famous structures like the Space Needle, and a thriving arts and culture trail there’s so much to do in Seattle you will never get bored!

 Home of the first Starbucks, a renowned university, the exceptional Pike Market, the largest gay pride festival in the country, and a flourishing food and coffee culture the city has a lot to be proud of and loves to share it.
 Humbly, of course, because the laid-back vibes here are second to none!

 To make sure you enjoy everything that Seattle has to offer, it's important to pick the best place for your individual travel style.
 That's why in this comprehensive accommodation guide we explain what are the best areas to stay in Seattle and why.
 Ready?
 Let's go!

 Where to stay in Seattle